Time Cut (2024)

 yet another time travel horror movie

-In the first of the movie’s many head-scratching moments, Lucy (Madison Bailey) randomly discovers a time machine inside a farmhouse.
-It whisks her back to April 2003, a couple of days before her sister Summer (Antonia Gentry) is murdered by an unknown serial killer dubbed The Sweetly Slasher.
+In the first of the movie’s many head-scratching moments, Lucy randomly discovers a time machine inside a farmhouse.
+It whisks her back to April 2003, a couple of days before her sister is murdered by an unidentified serial killer dubbed The Sweetly Slasher.
 Lucy meets Quinn (Griffin Gluck), a physics nerd who harbors a secret crush on Summer.
 Unfortunately for him, Summer is more interested in her classmate, Emmy (Megan Best).

 Of course, Lucy meets her sister, too.
 She is hesitant to tell her the truth about who she is, or what’s going to happen to her.
-Of course, the masked slasher is also around, and he hacks his way through the supporting cast.
+The masked slasher is also around, and he hacks his way through the supporting cast.
 I will give the movie some credit for creativity: this is the only time I’ve seen a compact disc used as a murder weapon.

 Sunk By a Half-Baked Story and a cheap ending